-Your company is, more than likely, benefitting from the huge range of advantages that come with contractors, freelancers and non-permanent workers.
-However, is your contingent workforce management strategy truly optimized?
+Competitive pressure and sweeping changes in the workplace means that your company is, more than likely, considering the huge range of advantages that come with contractors, freelancers and non-permanent workers.
+However, is your current contingent workforce management strategy truly optimized?

 A contingent workforce management strategy is complex and time-consuming, but once perfected the benefits are great.
 A successful program will lead to increased workforce agility, access to top talent, an improved bottom line, cost efficiencies and consistent hiring processes across your entire organization.